 - Use a handle & heavy gloves while handling the cover to prevent burns.

 - Incinerator to be used for burning dry material, yard waste, and non-recyclable paper products.

 - Do not use flammable liquids.

 - Never let the ashes build up so they touch the bottom of the angle grates.

-- Do not put burnt ashes in garden, dispose of as waste material.
+- Do not put burnt ashes in the garden, dispose of as waste material.

-- Keep children and pets away from unit.
+- Keep children and pets away from the unit.
 (Temperatures may reach 1600 degrees F)

-- Keep combustible materials away from exterior while burning.
+- Keep combustible materials away from the exterior while burning.